Mariam05/ThreeChefsProblem/README.md

 #### Chef
 This class is used to encapsulate the behaviour of the chefs.
 It must contain a reference to the table that it is working at.
 To create a chef object, we must also specify what item that specific chef has.
 Because there are only 3 ingredients or items in this problem, and integer was assigned to each ingredient.
 Both of these parameters (the item/ingredient and the table) must be passed to the chef constructor.

 This class implements Runnable and as such it overrides the run() method.
-In the Chef's run() method, it keeps attempting to make and eat a sandwhich until the agent is finished.
+In the Chef's run() method, it keeps attempting to make and eat a sandwich until the agent is finished.

 #### Agent
 The agent is the producer.
-It provides the table with one of the three ingredients.
+It provides the table with two of the three ingredients.
 It has an instance of a table and controls the iterations (i.e. the number of sandwiches made and eaten).

 #### Table
 This class acts as the bounded buffer.
 It controls what threads can run and which have to wait until a condition is satisfied.
 For example, the agent thread cannot run (i.e. put two ingredients on the table) unless the table is empty.
 The chefs cannot make and eat the sandwich unless the table has the ingredients on it and the chef has the missing item.
 In the method called makeAndEat(), which the chefs call, some time is given for the chefs to make and eat their sandwich (I set it to half a second).